Skip to main content

 What is The Average APR For Payday Loans?

 Payday loans are known for having some of the highest APR rates on the market, though the exact amount will vary between lenders.
-The average amount tends to be around 400% (between $15 to $30 per $100 borrowed) such as Alabama and payday loans in California.
-As a comparison, APR for credit cards tends to be between 12% to 30%.
+The average amount tends to be around 391% (between $15 to $30 per $100 borrowed) such as Alabama and payday loans in California.
+As a comparison, the average credit card APR is 22.30% as of Q4 2025 according to the Federal Reserve.

 What is The Maximum APR?

-Although a payday interest cap has been implemented across many states, a huge proportion of the United States still permits payday loans with no legislation.
-For those restriction-free states, some of the higher APRs can be as much as 390-780% APR, including states such as Nevada and Texas.
+Although a payday interest cap has been implemented across many states, a number of states still permit payday loans with no APR cap.
+For those states, some of the higher APRs can exceed 650%, including states such as Idaho (652%), Nevada, Utah (554%), and Texas (527%).

 why-is-payday-loan-apr-so-high